nfdi4objects/n4o-graph-importer/README.md

 ## Development

-See `test/test.sh` for a test script.
+See `test/test.sh` for a test script, also run via GitHub action.

 Locally build Docker image for testing: